prataprc/prataprc.github.io.v1/_contents/C-spartan-among-languages.rst

 worry whether their data is stored in big endian or little endian.

 *Size of datatypes*.
-The program/programmer cannot make assumptions on the size of the basic data types like int, shot, long, char, pointer etc…
+The program/programmer cannot make assumptions on the size of the basic data types like int, shot, long, char, pointer etc ...

 *Memory alignment*.
 Some processors require that the half-word, word, dword memory access are aligned.
 That is a half-word (2 byte) memory access